adhearsion/electric_slide/README.markdown

 * Example for using Matrioska to offer Agents and Callers interactivity while waiting
 * How to handle Agent logout only from the phone?
 * Is there a way to get some kind of default MOH for Callers?
-* Example integrating with external presence events (like XMPP)
 * What other callbacks may be needed on QueuedCall and AgentCall?

 Example Queue